KDE/documentation-docs-kdenlive-org/user_interface/toolbars.rst

 .. image:: /images/Kdenlive_timeline_toolbar.png
    :alt: Kdenlive_timeline_toolbar

-The timeline toolbar can be configured in :menuselection:`Settings --> Configure Toolbars` or right-click on the toolbar and choose :guilabel:`Configure Toolbars`.
+The timeline toolbar can be configured in :menuselection:`Settings --> Configure Toolbars` or right-click on the toolbar and choose :guilabel:`Configure Toolbars...`.
 It cannot be switched off.